bitpay/wallet/README.md

 The backup also contains the key  `publicKeyRing` that hold the extended public keys of the Copayers.
 Using a tool like [Bitcore PlayGround](http://bitcore.io/playground/#/multisig), and following [BIP45](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki)  it is possible to generate all wallet address.
 Note that addresses generated at BWS use the 'shared cosigner index' (2147483647) so Copay address index look like:
 `m/45'/2147483647/0/x` for main addresses and `m/45'/2147483647/1/y` for change addresses, where `x` and `y` are integers starting from `0`.
 The maximun values of `x` and `y` depend on the wallet usage, and in a restore procedure, the generated addresses are scanned on the blockchain looking for transactions (this is the 'scan' procedure that you can see on Settings at Copay App).
-To generate the wallet addresses the required number of copayers also need to be specified (backup key `n`).
+To generate the wallet addresses the required number of copayers also need to be specified (backup key `m`).

 ## Bitcore Wallet Service